hashstation/hashstation/INSTALL-Docker.md

 ![Fitcrack-architecture](img/dockerenv.png)

 Edit the newly-created **.env** file and configure:
-- `server_HOST` to the domain name or IP of your host machine
+- `FITCRACK_SERVER_HOST` to the domain name or IP of your host machine
 - In most cases, it is fine to default ports: `80` for the WebAdmin frontend and the BOINC server, and `5000`for the WebAdmin backend.
 But you can change them if you want.
 - It is **recommended** to change the MySQL password `FITCRACK_DB_PW`.
 - The default WebAdmin login is `fitcrack`/`FITCRACK`.
 We **highly recommend** to change it by modifying the `WEBADMIN_LOGIN` and `WEBADMIN_PW` variables.